gvwilson/thirdbit/src/talks/sdgc/index.md

 --

--   Most young programmers know little or nothing about the humanities and social sciences
+-   Most programmers know little or nothing about the humanities and social sciences
 -   Most material assumes concepts they've never heard of…
     -   …which makes them feel stupid…
     -   …which they hate